p6technologies/interview-assignment/README.md

 ### Installing dependencies

 In order to maximize portability of this project and reduce additional tools that you might need to install, it manages dependencies with Node's default package manager: `npm`.
-To install a new dependency, run `npm install [package]` in your local workspace and restart the Docker container (`Ctrl-C`, then run `docker-compose up` again).
+To install a new dependency, run `npm install [package]` in your local workspace and restart the Docker container (`Ctrl-C`, then run `docker-compose up --build` again).
 This will update the `package-lock.json` and trigger the Docker container to rebuild and install the new dependency.
 If you fail to rebuild the Docker container, the dependency will not be available in the running application.

 ### Submitting your work